1970 United States Senate election in Massachusetts

 The 1970 United States Senate election in Massachusetts was held on November 3, 1970.
 The incumbent Democratic Senator Ted Kennedy defeated his challengers.
 This was Kennedy's first election run since the 1969 Chappaquiddick incident.

 Kennedy won 62.2% of the vote, down from the 74.3% that he won in the previous election in 1964, indicating that Chappaquiddick did affect his popularity.

-This was the last election in which Ted Kennedy lost any Massachusetts county.
+This was the last election in which Ted Kennedy lost any Massachusetts county, as well as the only regularly scheduled one in which he did not sweep the commonwealth's counties.
 Spaulding carried Barnstable, Dukes, Franklin, and Nantucket Counties.